Omer-Abramovich/AdaBan/README.md

 ## Algorithms' implementation

 Full implementation of the code is in this repository.
-* ExaBan and AdaBan are available under BanzhafAlgorithms.py
+* ExaBan and AdaBan and ItchiBan are available under BanzhafAlgorithms.py
 * implementation of adaptations of Monte-Carlo sampling and CNFProxy are available under approximationAlgorithms.py
 * Implementation of SIG22 Knowledge compilation algorithm is available under SIG22.py